 While touring the site, look for the two main representations of Shiva found either in human kingly form or as the ubiquitous linga (a phallic symbol) mounted inside a square yoni, its female counterpart.
 Another theme to notice is the zoomorphological deities in the carvings, including the comically menacing lion-faced makara guardians and the elephant-headed Ganeshas combining the strength of an elephant and the intelligence of man.

 The relatively small size of the complex makes for an easy half-day trip just an hour’s drive from Hoi An.
 All the temple groupings are connected by scenic, fairly level brick paths that wind their way through beautiful, thick forests.

-Hoi An Travel offers both half- and full- day private tours to the My Son Sanctuary including guide and driver.
 My guide for the day has been traveling to the site for more than 20 years and it was fascinating to hear how the area has developed before and after its becoming a World Heritage Site.
-Most groups will head directly to the B, C, D grouping which is the most impressive, but having my own guide meant we were able to stay well and clear away from the larger tour groups and for the most part, had the sites to ourselves.
-On the way back, we also made an unscheduled stop at the Museum of Sa Huynh – Champa Culture, a curiously large building with 2,000+ year old artifacts from the Sa Huynh culture, one that pre-dates even the Champa Kingdom and which occupied some of the same territory.
+On the way back, we also made an unscheduled stop at the Museum of Sa Huynh—Champa Culture, a curiously large building with 2,000+ year old artifacts from the Sa Huynh culture, one that pre-dates even the Champa Kingdom and which occupied some of the same territory.